vict01/API-Karate_and_Performance-Testing-Gatling/README.md

 ### To prevent any scenario  from running in parallel when runner class is executed:
 1. Go to the scenario which you want to prevent from running in parallel and place on the top of it the tag "@parallel=false".

+### To run the automated performance testing
+1. In the maven panel (or by creating a customized runner configuration) launch the following command:
+    `mvn clean test-compile gatling:test`

+2. In the Run Panel below, you can see the log messages while testing run, once test finish running, you'll be able to see the symbols/mark corresponding to failed / successful / warning in the left Junit panel, according to the results obtained in general.

+3. To see a readable and graphical report in HTML about testing result, just go to the "target/gatling/<Scala class name + timeStamp>/index.html

+4. Open the index.html with any web browser.